 Data from these systems are integrated by the brain with external meteorological data such as rain catchment and EtO rates for further diagnosis and monitoring.
-An alarm system, integral to the brain system is configured to alert personnel in the case of fault.
+An alarm system, integral to the brain system is configured to alert personnel in the case of fault caused by leak, low pressure or low tank level.